auth0/docs/articles/best-practices/rules.md

 ### Use HTTPS

-Always use HTTPS, not HTTP, when making calls to external services or when execting [redirect](#redirection) as part of your rule implementation.
+Always use HTTPS, not HTTP, when making calls to external services or when executing [redirect](#redirection) as part of your rule implementation.

 ### Store security sensitive values in rule Settings